Using Uber In Mexico (How To, Cost, and Safety)

 • Some cities won’t let you request an Uber at the airport.

-Having said that, at busy hours of the day it might take a while for your Uber to arrive depending on which city you’re in.
+At busy hours of the day, it might take a while for your Uber to arrive depending on which city you’re in.

-If you are in a large city like Puerto Vallarta, your Uber ride can take as little as 3 minutes to over 20 minutes to arrive.
+If you are in a large city like Puerto Vallarta, your Uber ride can take anywhere from 3 minutes to over 20 minutes to arrive during peak times.

 How To Use Uber In Mexico